HOW TO START YOUR PROJECT

-Does your notion of a “green home” involve reducing or minimizing the impacts your home will have on the planet’s ecosystems?
+Does your notion of an “eco friendly home” involve reducing or minimizing the impacts your home will have on the planet’s ecosystems?

 A building can require hundreds of different materials that come from sources all over the world, each with unique impacts on local and global ecosystems.
 In order to assess the ecosystem impacts of your project, you will need to consider questions like these:

 - Is the source for the material based on a renewable or nonrenewable resource?
 Is it a scarce or abundant resource?

 - Are renewable resources actually being regenerated?
 In a responsible way?